henrikhorluck/tdt4140-washlists/README.md

 ```

 The project should then be live at `http://localhost:8000`.
 The admin site can be found by going to `/admin`, there you
-can add users, create dormooms (kollektiver), and student villages.
+can add users, create dormooms, and student villages.
 You can browse the available API at `/api` after
 first logging into the admin site.

 For a full list of available commands, see Django's [docs](https://docs.djangoproject.com/en/3.0/ref/django-admin/#available-commands).